Google

 The bevel types have one side cut away so that the edge fits over the siding plank below it.
 This bevel can be of several shapes that change the look of the edge.
 This siding is thicker at the beveled edge.
 This siding goes horizontally along the wall.
 Common types of bevels are either rabbited or plain.
 These are chosen based on the appearance desired.

 Before deciding on a siding, I recommend you spend some time looking at log or timber home pictures.
 See how the sidings look in place.
-You may also want to think about best wood for your application.
+You may also want to think about the best wood for your application.